5 Ways to shift your mood happy

 There may be some upside to holiday hours, extra pay, or even a free meal from the cafeteria.
 You can also create your own with colleagues in the same boat, do a pot luck, and share some of your favorite recipes or desserts.

 It’s amazing how rewarding empathy can be.
 If you find yourself caring for someone in need on the holidays, try to look for ways to make them feel better and enjoy the holiday.

 4.)
 Be positive:

-if you obsess with being sad or even angry over your schedule, you are destined to feel that way and project that attitude on others.
-If you find blessings and joy to focus on (your health, your family, your employment and paycheck, even the weather) you are bound to feel better.
+If you obsess with being sad or even angry over your schedule, you are destined to feel that way and project that attitude on others.
+Suppose you find blessings and joy to focus on (your health, family, employment, and a paycheck, even the weather); you are bound to feel better.
 And, everyone looks better with a smile.

 5.)
 Reward yourself:

-it might be tough to get through your shift when others are enjoying a home-cooked meal so plan a treat for yourself after the holiday shift.
+It might be tough to get through your shift when others enjoy a home-cooked meal, so plan a treat for yourself after the holiday shift.
 Give yourself something to look forward to; a spa day, dinner out, extra class at the gym, or even decadent chocolate.